LW1N/cmpe272/README.md

 ## CI/CD

-- Push to `main` triggers Jenkins (webhook from this repo).
+- Push to `main` triggers Jenkins (webhook).
-- Jenkins builds the image, pushes `docker.io/lw1n/php-mysql-demo:sha-<shortsha>` and `:latest`, then updates the GitOps repo’s `apps/php-mysql-demo/kustomization.yaml` and pushes.
-Flux deploys.
+- Jenkins builds the image and pushes `docker.io/lw1n/php-mysql-demo:sha-<shortsha>` and `latest`.
+- Jenkins then updates the image tag in the GitOps repo at `apps/php-mysql-demo/kustomization.yaml`.
+- Flux reconciles and deploys the new version to the cluster.

 ## Docs